-Artificial Narrow Intelligence (ANI): aka “Weak AI”, artificial narrow intelligence refers to AI that specializes in one task, like how to play chess or how to answer your search query.
+Artificial Narrow Intelligence (ANI): aka ‘Weak AI’, artificial narrow intelligence refers to AI that specializes in one task, like playing chess or answering your search query.
 It’s unable to do anything beyond the singular task it was designed to do and lacks the ability to move laterally between tasks.
-Everything that we know of as AI today is ANI and in most cases, tasks that have been outsourced to ANI systems tend to outperform humans in both efficiency and endurance.
+Everything that we know of as AI today is ANI and, in most cases, tasks that have been outsourced to ANI systems tend to outperform humans in both efficiency and endurance.

-Artificial General Intelligence (AGI): also goes by the names “Strong AI” or “Human-Level AI”, artificial general intelligence is a computer that can do anything intellectually that a human can.
+Artificial General Intelligence (AGI): also goes by the names ‘Strong AI’ or ‘Human-Level AI’, artificial general intelligence is a computer that can do anything intellectually that a human can.
 Based on Professor Linda Gottfredson’s description of intelligence, AGI would be able to “reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly, and learn from experience.”
 Basically, it would be as smart as we are.
-Scientists are hard at work on creating AGI – they haven’t cracked it yet, but they promise it’s coming.
+Scientists are hard at work on creating AGI – they haven’t cracked it yet but they promise that it’s coming.

 Artificial Superintelligence (ASI): when some of the world’s biggest brains throw around phrases like “human extinction” and “worst thing to happen to humanity in history” they are probably referring to artificial superintelligence.
-Nick Bostrom, a leading AI thinker, defines superintelligence as “an intellect that is much smarter than the best human brains in practically every field, including scientific creativity, general wisdom, and social skills.”
+Nick Bostrom, a leading AI thinker defines superintelligence as “an intellect that is much smarter than the best human brains in practically every field, including scientific creativity, general wisdom, and social skills.”
 One of the reasons people are alarmed at the prospect of superintelligence is that machines could go from just a little bit smarter than humans to trillions of times smarter in a matter of days or even hours.
-And because they would be so much smarter than us, we’d have no way of understanding why or how they did what they did.
-There’s debate about how quickly (if at all) scientists are from creating an ASI but it’s something that keeps some of the smartest people in the world up at night.
+And because they would be so much smarter than we are, we’d have no way of understanding why or how they did what they did.
+There’s debate about how quickly (if at all) scientists will be able to create ASI but the prospect of it is something that keeps some of the smartest people in the world up at night.

 Why artificial intelligence matters